lucascourot/fooscore/README.md

 This app allows you to score goals in order to rank players.

-> The purpose of this app is mainly to learn how to apply DDD / CQRS / Event Souring with PHP.
+> The purpose of this app is mainly to learn how to apply DDD / CQRS / Event Sourcing with PHP.

 ## Business rules